Romambo/JCSDK_DocumentFile/README.md

 ### V2.0.0

 **update content**
-1.Added internal logic waterfall and continuous display 2.Added "kochava" and "tenjin" statistics
+1.Added internal logic waterfall and continuous display\n 2.Added "kochava" and "tenjin" statistics
 3.Change the SDK initialization interface used by Unity. see: JC_unityAdApi.h 4.Change the log log interface, increase the log level.  see: JCAdCallBackHeader.h